GoogleCloudPlatform/workflows-samples/README.md

 ## How to create/edit a sample

-To create a create/edit a sample, create or modify a YAML file in the `src` directory.
+To create a create/edit a sample, create or modify a **YAML** file in the `src/` directory.

-To generate the equivalent JSON file, run the `tojson.sh` script.
+Then, to generate the equivalent JSON file, run the `tojson.sh` script.